jdalonsos/Project_Gradiend_boosting/README.md

 Project to improve Accuracy of Value at Risk using Machine Learning procedures.

-Used of  Gradient Boosting to calculate the Value at Risk (VaR) Used of Neural Network Model for Returns Prediction
+Use of  Gradient Boosting to calculate the Value at Risk (VaR)

+Use of Neural Network Model for Returns Prediction